blankcode/3D-Printing-costs/README.md

 One-off parts/project List.
 Same as "Parts", but isolated.

 ## Hardware|Consumables
 Hardware that is added to your parts.
 A list of hardware, their costs per pack, cost per unit, and where to get them.

+## Hardware Packet Template
+Use copies of this sheet to build packets of hardware from the "Hardware|Consumables" sheet; this lets you create groups of hardware usually too large for the six allotted component spaces.

 ## Printers
 Your printer Models, not individual machines. (*I have four Sovol SV06+ printers; I list one printer.*)